dlab-berkeley/programming-fundamentals/resource.md

 *   The shell does not have a trash bin: once something is deleted, it's really gone.
 *   Nano is a very simple text editor --- please use something else for real work.
 *   `*` is a wildcard.
 It matches zero or more characters
+*   Naming/structuring your files and directories in a systematic way is important.

 ## [Pipes and Filters](1-3_pipe.me)